aral/ar.al-site/content/2019/01/11/i-was-wrong-about-google-and-facebook-theres-nothing-wrong-with-them-so-say-we-all/index.md

 If Google, Facebook, etc., were even half as bad [as I make them out to be](https://2018.ar.al/notes/we-didnt-lose-control-it-was-stolen/), these organisations would not be partnering with or endorsing them.

-I just want to apologise for being such a “[Negative Nancy](https://2018.ar.al/notes/a-nancy-writes-back-or-how-i-learned-to-stop-worrying-and-love-digital-imperialism/)” and take this opportunity to thank the FSF, The Free Software Conservancy, Mozilla, Apple, The Nordic Privacy Arena, AccessNow and RightsCon, Amsterdam Privacy Week, CPDP, and GNOME for showing me the error of my ways.
+I just want to apologise for being such a “[Negative Nancy](https://2018.ar.al/notes/a-nancy-writes-back-or-how-i-learned-to-stop-worrying-and-love-digital-imperialism/)” and take this opportunity to thank the FSF, The Free Software Conservancy, Mozilla, Apple, The Nordic Privacy Arena, AccessNow, RightsCon, Amsterdam Privacy Week, CPDP, and GNOME for showing me the error of my ways.
 I now know, thanks to their moral leadership on this issue, that it’s perfectly fine for people working to protect human rights and democracy to take millions and billions from companies like Google and Facebook and to partner with them.

 I must admit, I feel a little silly.
 The last five years would have been so much easier if only I’d understood this earlier.